Pour leaders créatifs

 Talent

-What you can’t really learn.
-Only refine.
+What can’t really be learned.
+Only refined.

 Lifespan: indefinite.